silverjuke/silverjuke/README.md

 silverjuke from your build dir, run `./silverjuke` instead of `make install`.

-Beyond the usual gcc and system development packages, chances are you'll also need the following stuff:
+Beyond the usual gcc and system development packages, chances are you'll also need the following or similar stuff:

+- gawk (mawk may cause problems)
+- automake
+- python-docutils (for rst2man)
+- pkg-config
+- zlib1g-dev
+- libsqlite3-dev
-- wx-dev
+- libgstreamer1.0-dev
+- libgstreamer-plugins-base1.0-dev (to compile video support)
 - libupnp-dev
-- libgstreamer1.0-dev
-- libgstreamer-plugins-base1.0-dev (for video support)
-- OpenGL libraries, eg. libgl1-mesa-dev
+- libgl1-mesa-dev (OpenGL libraries)
-- libsqlite3-dev
+- libwxbase3.0-dev and libwxgtk3.0-dev
-- python-docutils (for rst2man)
-- gawk (mawk may cause problems)

-Note that your distro's default wxwidgets package might contain the stl version, which does _not_ work with silverjuke.
-Check for something with wxcontainer in the name.
+Note that your distro's default wxwidgets package might contain the stl version, which may _not_ work with Silverjuke.
+Check for something with wxcontainer in the name then.

 Silverjuke does not accept any files after a successful compilation?
-One reason for this are missing codecs, install the corresponding packages in this case.
+One reason for this are missing codecs, install the corresponding packages in this case, eg. gstreamer1.0-plugins-ugly for MP3.

 **Windows, Mac:**  For Windows and Mac OS X, ready-to-use programs with the most recent version are available at https://silverjuke.net .
 Note, that these